How to bake your own perfect Kilimanjaro Trek cake:

 So I lied about the 1/2 cup of preparation because you need to buy a lot of things if you’ve never hiked before.
-However, my boyfriend, Daniel, and I prepared for this trip within a week, mind you that we were in the midst of moving from Atlanta to Chicago — so if we can do it, you can too!
-Due to the fact that we did this so quickly, we encountered a few more problems/awkward moments than most, but that just mean we have more tips for you!
+However, I prepared for this trip within a week, mind you that I was in the midst of moving from Atlanta to Chicago — so if I can do it, you can too!
+Due to the fact that I did this so quickly, my friend and I encountered a few more problems/awkward moments than most, but that just mean we have more tips for you!

 - DO book your climb when you get to Arusha (if you can wait).
 The reason is that your money will go straight to their local economy, not to middlemen, which also means the cost will be cheaper.
 However, if time is not on your side then it’s easier to have things booked already, less stress.

 - We booked the trek the next morning after we landed and climbed the day after that.
 We paid around $1,300/person for the Marangu route, the only route that have huts for you to sleep in as you will sleep in tents for the other routes.
 This price also included one day safari trip to Tarangire National Park after our climb.
 We stayed a total of 10 days in late August.

 - DO inspect your team before hand.
 Tell your agency you would like to meet your team before the climb – say you want to take pictures of the team for your blog/memory (this is if you decide to book there, I think the logistics are more legitimate if you go through a middleman).
 There should be max 2 porters/person.
 I don’t believe an assistant guide is needed unless you have close to 10 people in your group.
 We didn’t inspect our team before hand and met them on the day of and they trapped us with a 10-person team for 2 climbers — assistant guide included!